Fanny Brice: Personal life

+In August 1922, Brice sailed to Europe with Sally, a chimpanzee, aboard the RMS Homeric.

+"Snooks first came into being at a private party in Manhattan.
+In the course of singing a patter song, Poor Pauline (Arthur Fields), Miss Brice lapsed into baby talk.
+Years later Moss Hart wrote a Snooks skit for Sweet and Low, but Snooks was officially recognized when she was included in the Brice routine for the 1934 Follies."

 Her second husband was professional gambler and con man Nicky Arnstein.
-Brice and Arnstein lived together for three years before he was convicted of a wiretapping swindle in 1915.
+Brice and Arnstein lived together for three years before he was convicted of a wiretapping fraud in 1915.
 Brice visited Arnstein in prison every week during the 14 months he served in Sing Sing, pawned her jewelry to pay for appeals and eventually secured him a pardon.
 They were married in 1918, one week after Arnstein obtained a divorce from his first wife.
 In 1920, Arnstein was charged with conspiracy to sell $5 million of stolen Wall Street bonds.
 Brice insisted on his innocence and funded his legal defense at great expense and the case went to the Supreme Court while Arnstein remained free on bail.
 Eventually Arnstein was sentenced to two years in the federal penitentiary at Leavenworth.
 Arnstein was released December 22, 1925 with 72 days time off for good behavior and joined Brice in Chicago where she was performing.
 Brice divorced him in Chicago on September 14, 1927 on grounds of infidelity and loss of affection.
-They had two children: Frances (1919–1992), who married film producer Ray Stark, and William (1921–2008), who became an artist using his mother's surname.
+They had two children: Frances Brice Stark (1919-1992), who married film producer Ray Stark, and William (1921–2008), who became an artist using his mother's surname.
 Ray Stark later went on to produce the stage musical and film Funny Girl loosely based on the life of Fanny.
 Stark also produced a follow-up film Funny Lady.

-Brice wed lyricist and stage producer Billy Rose in 1929 and appeared in his revue Crazy Quilt, among others.
-Brice sued Rose for divorce in 1938.
+Brice wed lyricist and stage producer Billy Rose in 1929.

+In 1929, Fanny Brice lived at 306 West 76th Street, New York City.

+She appeared in his revue Billy Rose's Crazy Quilt (1931), among others.

+"In 1937, with her marriage to Billy Rose disintegrating, she moved to California.
+They were divorced on October 27, 1938."

+Brice attended the Chouinard Art Institute to study painting.